Gdańsk Street, Bydgoszcz: Tenement at 21

 Initially referenced at Danzigerstraße 15, its first landlord was Albert Kernke, an hydrant man.
 In the 1930s, the place hosted a dancing cabaret, the Jockey-Club.
+In the late 1960s, Kazimierz Borucki, director of the Leon Wyczółkowski Regional Museum (1946–1965) in Bydgoszcz, moved there.

 The facade still displays remnants of neoclassical architecture.

 Tenement at 22

 Registered on Kuyavian-Pomeranian Voivodeship heritage list: Nr.601298-Reg.A/987, May 28, 1991.

-Built in 1850-1875 by Carl Stampehl and renovated in 1883.
+Built in 1850–1875 by Carl Stampehl and renovated in 1883.